davidjbeveridge/mobox/README.md

 #### Android

     mobox build:android:create

+Before you can actually run the app, you must start your emulator (assuming you already set up an AVD with the Android SDK):

+    build/android/cordova/emulate

+Then you can build the app:

     mobox build:android

 Running `mobox build:android:create` will prompt you for a namespace and app name, which you must fill out in the correct format.